Outpatient vs inpatient rehab

 Inpatient treatment with RCA provides patients with a structured environment to keep everyone dedicated and focused on recovery.
 We offer immersive care that concentrates on individual, group, and family therapy to get to the root of addiction and help mental and emotional healing.

 Patients at RCA learn about addiction through educational programs.
-To help heal the whole person, inpatient treatment with RCA may also include recovery and 12-step activities, art and music sessions, physical fitness and yoga, and community sessions.
+To help heal the whole person, inpatient treatment with RCA may also include recovery and 12-step activities, physical fitness, and community sessions.

 Patients also receive psychiatric, nutritional, spiritual and other services when needed.
 At RCA, our comprehensive treatment is delivered by a highly qualified team including masters-level clinicians, therapists, social workers, case managers, medical professionals such as nurses, nurse practitioners and doctors.